janstarc/HL7-FHIR-Crypto-API/README.md

     - HTTP port: 7050
     - JMX port: 1999
 - All addresses are defined in **com.diplomska.constants --> address.java**
 - This solution needs MySQL database in order to work.
-SQL file (DB structure and INSERT statements of test data) is in **com.diplomska.testniPrimeri --> db.sql** file.
+SQL file (DB structure and all INSERT statements for test data) is in **com.diplomska.testniPrimeri --> db.sql** file.

 ## 1. POST resources
 ### 1.1 Patient